-Caulking and sealing is not really a terms of endearment to most of us.
+Caulking and sealing are not exciting tasks for most of us.
 However, the old adage that an “ounce of prevention brings a pound of relief” rings true.

 Typically there are three types of sealing technologies that prevent leaks in your RV for windows, doors, hatches, and seams.
 A combination of sealant quality and owner maintenance is the key to keeping things shipshape and leak-free.

 You may be familiar with compression gaskets found on automotive engine valve covers, which are rubber or cork gaskets between the valve cover and cylinder head and are compressed by the tightening of the valve cover bolts.

 The resiliency of the gasket creates a seal.
 The same principle is true for compression gaskets on your RV body.
 They are typically used to prevent leaks in your RV by sealing surface-mounted devices such as exterior lights and electrical outlets.

 But, compression gaskets can potentially fail for a variety of reasons.
 If the bolts or screws come loose, the clamping force will be lost.
 Also, the gasket can dry out and will no longer remain resilient.

 Further, the flange on a thin plastic light fixture requires many fasteners spaced close together to generate an even clamping force.
 If there are too few fasteners, the gasket ends up compressed near the screwhead.

 Also, the gasket between the screws that are far apart may not have sufficient compression to resist heavy water loads.
 Another concern is the width of the sealing flange.
 It can reduce an effective sealing surface area, making gasket alignment critical.

 Compression gaskets in your coach are commonly visible between the siding and base of the device.
 Obvious problems may be apparent if the gasket looks displaced, cracked, or is missing altogether.
 Also, lightly apply a rocking pressure to the device.